Indira Gandhi Athletic Stadium: History

 This one-tier stadium was constructed in 2007 to host the 33rd National Games of India with a mostly standing capacity for 35,000 people.
 Only the main stand had a limited number of seats installed.

 The stadium was named to tribute the late Indira Gandhi who was the third Prime Minister of India.
 An international friendly between India and Malaysia was played at this stadium on 13 November 2011.
 On 12 March 2015, India played against Nepal for the 2018 World Cup qualifier.

 From 2014, it has been the home ground for NorthEast United FC in the Guwahati-based Indian Super League side, and for which it underwent major renovations.
 The stadium recorded the highest attendance for a football game in Assam when 32,844 spectators came to see the ISL match between NorthEast United and visitors Chennaiyin on 20 October 2016.

 It was also used by I-League champions Aizawl FC (2016–17) of Mizoram and Minerva Punjab FC (2017–18) of Punjab as their home ground for AFC group stage matches.
 It is also proposed by Inter Kashi for season 2025-26 as their home stadium till the time their own stadium get ready in Varanasi.

 The stadium was the main venue of the 2016 South Asian Games, which was held in both Guwahati and Shillong from 5 to 16 February 2016.

 It was one of the venues for the 2017 FIFA U-17 World Cup held in India.
 Individual seats were installed in 2017, during the preparation for the event, reducing capacity to below 25,000.

 The stadium hosted the Assam Global Investors' Summit on 3 and 4 February 2018 and the 65th Filmfare Awards on 15 February 2020.

 The stadium was selected as one of the provisional venues for the FIFA U-17 Women's World Cup that was to be held in India in 2020 where it was expected host the opening.
 The tournament later got postponed due to COVID-19 and the stadium was dropped from the list of venues.

 In March 2020, the Government of Assam constructed isolation wards during the COVID-19 pandemic in India in the premises.

-On 28 May 2025, a meeting of the cabinet of Assam chaired by Chief Minister Himanta Biswa Sarma renamed the sports complex of which the stadium is a part of as the Arjun Bhogeswar Baruah Sports Complex, after the first Assamese sportsperson to receive the Arjuna Award, Bhogeswar Baruah.
+On 28 May 2025, a meeting of the cabinet of Assam chaired by Chief Minister Himanta Biswa Sarma renamed the sports complex of which the stadium is a part of as the Arjuna Bhogeswar Baruah Sports Complex, after the first Assamese sportsperson to receive the Arjuna Award, Bhogeswar Baruah.
 The stadium is part of the wider Arjuna Bhogeswar Baruah sports complex: